tkonopka/crossmap/docs/cli.rst

                        --FLAG_1 ...

-The first argument is always an action code, and the latter settings are provided in parameter/value pairs or as flags.
+The first argument is always an action code and other settings are provided in parameter/value pairs or as flags.

 One of the parameters is usually ``--config`` and its value is a path to a